ywangflora/coursedata/readme.md

 This general gradic rubric is vastly borrowed from Jenny Bryan's course's [rubric](http://stat545.com/peer-review01_marking-rubric.html).
 <!-- Stat 545 at University of British Columbia -->
+For most assignments, the category for graph/table presentations will not apply.

 | Topic | Excellent |	Satisfactory | Needs work |
 |:------|:----------|:-------------|:-----------|